jasonfb/universal_track_manager/README.md

 ```

-(Notice track_referrer is disable by default

-5. Extensible UTMs
+5. Extensible Tracking

-As of Version 0.7.0, you can now extend the UTM parameters to include any paramater with data for your website's inbound traffic.
+As of Version 0.7.0, you can now extend the UTM parameters to include any paramater with data for your website's inbound traffic. `fbclid` or `glic` are example of inbound parameters from Facebook and Google, respectively.
 This is useful if you  are running advertising that brings people to your Rails site and the ad platforms are sending you traffic with specific, custom tracking parameters you want to keep track of.

 To customize, modify the comma-separated `config.campaign_columns` in the initializer above.

 For optimization and speed, a unique SHA will be automatically generated from all of the combined columns.
 This is indexed at your database to make the lookup very fast.

+[ TODO: check with @sstruph if the extensible UTMS must be configured before running the generators -- I think there may be a chicken & egg problem for new users who want to use extensible tracking. ]

+[ TODO: add more info & example of how to set up with extensible parameters ]

 # Upgrade History
 0.7.1